 Your posture says much you.

+How and why we sit, stand and walk the way we do is multifaceted.
+Nature and nurture both play their roles.
 In fact, research reveals your posture is directly related to your personality.
-Posture can be shaped by your self-esteem, daily behaviours and body strength.
+Posture can be shaped by your self-esteem, daily behaviours and your body strength.

 What kind of posture do you have?